 A major goal of family therapy in substance abuse treatment is prevention – especially keeping substance abuse from moving from one generation to another.

-Whether a child or adult is the family member who uses substances, the entire family system needs to change – not just the user.
-Family therapy, therefore, helps the family make interpersonal, intrapersonal, and environmental changes affecting the person using alcohol or drugs.
+When one family member experiences addiction, the entire family system needs to change – not just the addicted person.
+Family therapy, therefore, helps the family make interpersonal, intrapersonal, and environmental changes that affect the individual in treatment.
 It helps the non-using members work together more effectively and define personal goals for therapy beyond a vague notion of improved family functioning.
 As change takes place, family therapy helps all family members understand what is occurring.
-This out‐in‐the‐open understanding removes any suspicion that the family is “ganging up” on the person abusing substances.
+This out‐in‐the‐open understanding removes any suspicion that the family is “ganging up” on the person who struggles with substance use.